Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: Adrift
+Art: Adrift

-Adrift: A True Story of Tragedy in the Icy Atlantic – and the One Who Lived to Tell About It
+A True Story of Tragedy in the Icy Atlantic – and the One Who Lived to Tell About It

-By Brian Murphy with Toula Vlahou
+by Brian Murphy with Toula Vlahou

-Da Capo, Sept 4 2018, ISBN 978-0-306-90200-0, $27.00 / CAN $35
+Da Capo, Sept 4 2018, ISBN 978-0-306-90200-0, US $27.00 / CAN $35

 The 1850s was a decade of turbulence – the Crimean War and conflicts between those favoring slavery and those who did not – and change.
 The heyday of sail had ebbed, giving rise to steamships that were faster and more luxurious and not dependent on the wind to propel them from one location to another.
-But few emigrants could afford these new vessels, so they travelled aboard wooden sailing ships to arrive at their destinations.
-One such vessel was the John Rutledge, a packet ship christened in Baltimore, Maryland just five years before she left Liverpool, England for New York City on 16 January 1856.
+Few emigrants could afford these new vessels, so they travelled aboard wooden sailing ships to arrive at their destinations.
+One such vessel was John Rutledge, a packet ship christened in Baltimore, Maryland just five years before she left Liverpool, England for New York City on 16 January 1856.

-This book is a heartrending and compelling account of shipwreck and survival.
-Maps, illustrations, occasional footnotes, an explanation of types of vessels, a family tree, bibliography, and index further enhance the reading experience.
+vessel types, a family tree, a bibliography, and an index further enhance the reading experience.
 Murphy, a journalist for The Washington Post, pieced together the story of what happened and the people involved from family archives, civil and church documents, shipping ledgers, interviews, and published material found in collections in Europe and the United States.
-Much of the dialogue is skillfully imagined –fully explained in his introduction – and, when combined with the personal histories and period details, vividly recreates life and sailing in the middle of the 19th century.
-His primary purpose is to tell the story of one ship and the people aboard her, yet a secondary goal is for the book to serve as an elegy to all the forgotten men, women, and children who lost their lives.
+Much of the dialogue is skillfully imagined – fully explained in his introduction – and, when combined with the personal histories and period details, vividly recreates life and sailing in the middle of the 19th century.
+His primary purpose is to tell the story of one ship and the people aboard her, yet a secondary goal is for the book to serve as an elegy to all the forgotten men, women, and children who lose their lives.
 He accomplishes both with dignity and passion.
 Adrift is so riveting that even in the midst of summer heat, the wintry cold seeps so deeply into your bones that not even the warmest wool will dispel the bleak aloneness of being surrounded by water and ice in a small boat where the only other occupants are the dead.

-Book Review Copyright ©2018 Cindy Vallar
+Review Copyright ©2018 Cindy Vallar

 Home